ga-curriculum/react-jukebox-front-end-lab/setup/README.md

 npm create vite@latest
 ```

 You'll be prompted to choose a project name.
-Name it `react-jukebox-lab`.
+Name it `react-jukebox-front-end-lab`.

 - Select a framework.
 Use the arrow keys to choose the `React` option and hit `Enter`.